-The financial statements of the Company have been prepared in accordance with International Financial Reporting Standards (IFRS).
+The accounting policies adopted by the Company for the preparation of these financial statements are in accordance with International Financial Reporting Standards (IFRS).

-As per the Company's by-laws and Articles of Association, the Company's first fiscal period commenced on the issuance date of the Ministerial Resolution declaring the formation of the Company, which was dated 16 Rabi Awwal 1433 H (corresponding to 8 February 2012), and ended on 31 December the following Gregorian year (being 31 December 2013).
-As these financial statements cover the first financial period of the Company from 8 February 2012 to 31 December 2013, no comparative information is presented.
+As per the Company's by-laws and Articles of Association, the Company's first fiscal period commenced on the issuance date of the Ministerial Resolution declaring the formation of the Company, which was dated 16 Rabi Awwal 1433 H (corresponding to 8 February 2012), and ended on 31 December of the following Gregorian year (being 31 December 2013).
+Accordingly, the comparative information in the statements of insurance operations and accumulated surplus, shareholders' operations, comprehensive income, changes in shareholders' equity, insurance operations' cash flows and shareholders' cash flows and related notes have been presented for the period from 8 February 2012 to 31 December 2013.
+The comparative information in the statement of financial position and related notes have been presented as at 31 December 2013.